Belonger status: Montserrat

-(d) has been granted Montserratian status in accordance with any law; or

-(e) was immediately before the commencement of this Constitution deemed to belong to Montserrat by virtue of any law.
+Constitution of Montserrat, section 107(2):

-In the Pitcairn Islands
+Pitcairn Islands

 The equivalent to belonger status in the Pitcairn Islands is the 'right of abode', which is a status that is specifically protected by Article 22 of the Pitcairn Constitution, namely that a holder "cannot be arbitrarily deprived of this right".
-Persons with the 'right to abode' in Pitcairn can apply to the Governor for a 'certificate of entitlement' as evidence of this right.
+Persons with the 'right of abode' in Pitcairn can apply to the Governor for a 'certificate of entitlement' as evidence of this right.
 As with other BOTs, this can be obtained through birth, descent or through a form of naturalisation that is linked to permanent residence.